As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 He or she is yours!

 That cry is now for you to comfort.
 And for you to feed.
-Your baby now relies solely on you and your spouse (if married)!
+Your baby now relies solely on you and your partner.

-And if you have not heard, all newborn babies require a lot of their parent’s energy.
+All babies and children require a lot of their parent’s energy.

 Then the reality of lack of sleep begins, resulting in no energy to even throw the laundry in, never mind the lack of hands!